yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 [3]: The wide-over-rays approach mitigates the cost of the memory traffic by doing more useful work for each cache line it had to load.

-The elephant is of algorithmic nature.
+The elephant is algorithmic in nature.
 We are visiting each geometry for each ray bounce, but most of those rays have no way to reach most geometries.
 There are too many wasted loads and calculations per bounce.
-To get away from the O(m*n), we use acceleration structures that help with eliminating impossible hits, such as Bounding Volume Hierachies (BVH), k-d trees, or Octrees.
+To get away from the O(m*n), we use acceleration structures to help with eliminating impossible hits, such as Bounding Volume Hierachies (BVH), k-d Trees, or Octrees.
 Choosing between them depends on the character of your data.
 We went with the BVH, because it doesn't have many assumptions about its contents and degrades gracefully with bad quality of the input data [4].

 [4]: We didn't want to constrain the rest of what we are going to build by choosing an overly picky datastructure.
+This also helped us productize the daylighting evaluator later.

 (XXX: Explain BVH)